Our Complete Guide to Apple’s Family Sharing

 - Create an Apple ID for a child under 13

 Setting up an Apple ID allows your child to:

 - Download and make purchases from the App and iTunes Store; purchases are kept separate from other family members

-- Find your device when its lost by signing into your iCloud account (Find my iPhone must be enabled on each family member’s device).
+- Find a device when it’s lost by signing into the associated iCloud account (Find my iPhone must first be enabled).

 - iCloud is essentially storage space for all data.